Disney+ Hotstar: Acquisition by Disney, integration with Disney+ (2019–2023)

 In August 2020, Disney announced that it would begin extending the Disney+ Hotstar service to other territories, beginning with Indonesia.
 The company also announced that it would similarly use the branding Star (as originated from Star Asia) for general entertainment streaming services in markets outside of the United States.
 Unlike Disney+ Hotstar-branded services, however, the Star brand is used as an equivalent to Disney's U.S. streaming brand Hulu (which has less recognition outside of the U.S.), and generally consists of a content hub added to existing Disney+ services (unlike Disney+ Hotstar, which is based on Hotstar's platform).
 In Latin America, Star was released as a second service, Star+, which also features ESPN content.

 In February 2023, Disney reported that Disney+ had a net loss of 2.4 million subscribers worldwide in the first fiscal quarter of 2023, with its loss of streaming rights to the IPL in India to Viacom18 being the main contributing factor.

-In February 2023, it was reported that HBO original programming would be moving from Hotstar, possibly related to an announcement by Disney CEO Bob Iger regarding a restructuring and cutting $5.5 billion in costs at The Walt Disney Company.
-This was confirmed by the platform via a tweet the following month, announcing that HBO original programming would be removed from the platform from 31st March, including series such as Game of Thrones, its spinoff House of the Dragon, Succession and the ongoing series The Last of Us.
-While it has not been decided which streaming service the content would move to, it is speculated by analysts that it will be made available on Amazon Prime Video, where HBO Max original programming as well as films from the Warner Bros.
-Pictures library are already available.
+In February 2023, it was reported that HBO's original programming would be moving from Hotstar, possibly related to an announcement by Disney CEO Bob Iger regarding a restructuring and cutting $5.5 billion in costs at the Walt Disney Company.
+This was confirmed by the platform via a tweet the following month, announcing that HBO original programming would be removed from the platform from 31 March, including series such as Game of Thrones, its spinoff House of the Dragon, Succession and the ongoing series The Last of Us.
+Although it was speculated by analysts that HBO content would be made available on Amazon Prime Video, where HBO Max original programming, as well as films from the Warner Bros.
+Pictures library, are currently available, Reliance Industries/Viacom18's JioCinema signed a deal with Warner Bros.
+Discovery in April 2023 for the HBO, Warner Bros.
+Pictures and HBO Max content libraries to be made available on the platform.

+In response to JioCinema's decision to stream the entirety of the 2023 IPL for free, Disney+ Hotstar announced in June 2023 that it would stream the 2023 Asia Cup and 2023 Cricket World Cup for free on mobile devices.